 But you can mix and serve as well.

-Add cinnamon stick to get that Barista flavour right at home.
+- Add cinnamon stick to get that Barista flavor right at home.